km127pl/elementalarsenal/README.md

 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+**Tip:** You should use the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE to develop this plugin.
+Otherwise you will have to manually add the [Spigot](https://hub.spigotmc.org/nexus/content/repositories/snapshots/) repository to your project.

+Once you setup the project, edit `gradle.properties` and change the `output_directory` to your dev server's plugin folder.

 ### License
 This project is licensed under the AGPL-3.0 license - see the [LICENSE](LICENSE) file for details